PMH-BC® Exam - Psychiatric-Mental Health Nursing - Board Certified

 About PMH-BC Certification

-The Psychiatric-Mental Health Nurse Board Certification (PMH-BC) exam, administered by the American Nurses Credentialing Center (ANCC), is a specialized credential for registered nurses providing mental health care.
-This certification demonstrates expertise in assessing, diagnosing, and managing patients with psychiatric and mental health conditions across various settings.
-It emphasizes evidence-based practice, therapeutic interventions, and crisis management in mental health nursing.
-Nurses who earn this credential validate their advanced knowledge in psychiatric-mental health nursing and their commitment to delivering comprehensive, patient-centered mental health care.
+PMH-BC stands for Psychiatric-Mental Health Nurse Board Certification.
+PMH-BC is administered by the American Nurses Credentialing Center (ANCC).
+It is a specialized credential for Registered Nurses (RNs) providing mental health care.
+PMH-BC certification demonstrates expertise and skills in assessing, diagnosing, and managing patients with psychiatric and mental health conditions.
+This certification focuses on evidence-based practice, therapeutic interventions, and crisis management in mental-health nursing.
+Registered Nurses with this credential validate their advanced knowledge in psychiatric-mental health nursing.

 Exam Description | A comprehensive certification exam validating the expertise of registered nurses in psychiatric-mental health nursing. |